protonemedia/laravel-splade-docs/form-select.md

 ## Eloquent Relationships

 The component has built-in support for `BelongsToMany` and `MorphToMany` relationships.
-To utilize this feature, you must add both the `multiple` and `relation` attribute to the select element.
+To utilize this feature, you must add both the `multiple` and `relation` attributes to the select element.

 In the example below, you can attach one or more tags to the video.
-By using the `relation` attribute, it will correctly retrieve the selected options (attached tags) from the database.
+Using the `relation` attribute will correctly retrieve the selected options (attached tags) from the database.

 ```blade
 <x-splade-form :$default="$video">